genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/11_tooling/02_intellij-plugin.md

 ### Setting up genesis.home

-When first using the plugin with a project, you must create your genesis home folder; click on the **Install Genesis** button on the Tool window.
+When first using the plugin with a project, you must create your genesis home folder; click on the **Install Genesis** button in the Tool window.

 ![Genesis Install](/img/intellij-install.png)